 We live in a big country.
-With 320 million people spread across 3.5 million square miles, we are the third-most populous nation, and the third-largest in size.
-A nation of immigrants, there are people here from just about everywhere else.
+With 330 million people spread across 3.5 million square miles, we are the third-most populous nation, and the third-largest in size.
+A nation almost entirely of immigrants, there are people here from just about everywhere else.
 I can’t tell you the number of times I have visited someplace and been told by the locals, “This is the most diverse census tract in the whole country.”
 One in eight residents of this nation was born somewhere else.
 That is not a record, being slightly lower than the percent of foreign-born residents from 1860 – 1930, but it’s twice as high as the percentage in the memory of most American adults (Gibson and Lennon, 1999).

 Evidence of our cultural diversity is everywhere you look.
 Med schools, counseling departments, and MBA programs offer advice on working with people from other cultures.
 Schools are learning to teach a new, more diverse, generation.
 Churches are talking about their changing neighborhoods.
 Rapid changes in the electorate are leading politicians to re-think their best path to a majority of the votes.

 Understanding culture is important, but it’s difficult, too, because culture affects everything about us.
 The American Behavioral Scientist published a special issue a few years back on “Ethnicity and Money,” including an article on differences in Latino and Anglo views of money and how best to spend it (Falicov, 2001).
 Its conclusions are illustrative of how embedded culture is in every aspect of our thinking.
 Latinos’ and Anglos’ economic practices are affected by differences in perceived obligations to the extended family, religious values, preferred balance of work and leisure, expectations for spending on gifts, and marital roles.